NVIDIA/NeMo/docs/source/asr/speaker_diarization/models.rst

         :width: 800px
         :alt: Speaker diarization pipeline- VAD, segmentation, speaker embedding extraction, clustering

 To tackle the problem, the multi-scale approach is proposed to cope with such a trade-off by extracting speaker features from multiple segment lengths and then combining the results from multiple scales.
 The multi-scale approach is fulfilled by employing multi-scale segmentation and extracting speaker embeddings from each scale.
-The figure on the left side of the above figure shows how four different scales in a multi-scale segmentation approach are performed.
+The left side of the above figure shows how four different scales in a multi-scale segmentation approach are performed.
 During the segment affinity calculation process, all the information from the longest scale to the shortest scale is combined, yet a decision is made only for the shortest segment range.
 When combining the features from each scale, the weight of each scale largely affects the speaker diarization performance.

 Since scale weights largely determine the accuracy of the speaker diarization system, the scale weights should be set to have the maximized speaker diarization performance.
-Hence, we came up with a novel multi-scale diarization system called multiscale diarization decoder that dynamically determines the importance of each scale at each time-step.
-Speaker diarization systems rely on the speaker characteristics captured by audio feature vectors called speaker embeddings.
-The speaker embedding vectors are extracted by a neural model to generate a dense floating point number vector from a given audio signal.
+Hence, we came up with a novel multi-scale diarization system called multiscale diarization decoder :cite:`sd-models-park2022multi` that dynamically determines the importance of each scale at each timestep.

 Multiscale diarization decoder takes the multiple speaker embedding vectors from multiple scales and then estimates desirable scale weights.
 Based on the estimated scale weights, speaker labels are generated.
 Hence, the proposed system weighs more on the large scale if the input signals are considered to have more accurate information on the certain scales.